SAN-Net: Learning Generalization to Unseen Sites for Stroke Lesion Segmentation with Self-Adaptive Normalization: Discussion and Conclusion

-In this paper, we proposed \methodname for site generalization, including MAIN, data augmentation, and site-invariant learning.
-The experimental results on the ATLAS dataset demonstrate that our \methodname shows increased model generalization to unseen sites.
-The ablation study also validates the effectiveness of each component.
+In this paper, we propose \methodname for site generalization.
+First of all, the proposed MAIN can dynamically standardize the input MR images into a site-unrelated style.
+Then, the classifier with a gradient reversal layer is implemented to guide MAIN and the encoder of U-net to extract site-invariant features.
+Moreover, a data augmentation method, named SIDA, is embedded within \methodname to help the model locate lesions easily.
+It is friendly to GPU occupation and computational cost as well.
+The experimental results on the ATLAS dataset demonstrate that our \methodname shows increased model generalization to unseen sites, and the ablation study validates the effectiveness of each component.

+Here, we acknowledge the following limitations and potential solutions for this work. \begin{enumerate} \item Since the preprocessing done by the original authors can reduce site (domain) variance, MAIN assumes the domain shift across multiple sites appears as an affine transformation on intensity distribution.
+However, the brain MR images from different sites show more complex variations in clinical practice, as shown in Table~\ref{tab:site}.
+How to extract site-invariant features without preprocessing deserves further investigation.

+\item In terms of the robustness of SIDA, there is no patient whose lesion spans the hemispheres so far in the ATLAS dataset.
+More precisely, as summarized in~\cite{2018A}, the distribution of lesions is 48.4\% in left hemispheres, 43.8\% in right hemispheres, and 7.7\% at other locations such as brainstems or cerebellums.
+SIDA would be improved based on the involvement of such cases in the training set.
+In addition, as illustrated in Section~\ref{sec:exp:mid}, our \methodname can only deal with a slight midline shift.
+In practice, a severe midline shift is usually caused by unsuccessful image registration.

+\item It is worth noting that the backbone of \methodname is the traditional U-net for a fair comparison.
+We intend to further design a customized U-net and provide more precise and generalized segmentation, in cooperation with the proposed components.

+\item The existing methods mainly conducted experiments on ATLAS v1.2, which has been well-studied.
+To compare with other methods under the optimal parameter settings, our ablation study and comparison study were mainly based on ATLAS v1.2.
+We plan to perform more benchmark experiments on ATLAS v2.0, which contains a larger number of stroke patients.